LEVEL 3: A LEVEL

-If you study this course, you can expect to meet many new concepts and methods very quickly.
-This is achieved through doubling the normal number of lessons each week, and at least doubling the amount of self-study.
-In all you should expect to spend about 18 hours or more each week studying Maths.
+You can expect to meet many new concepts and methods very quickly.
 The problems set will often be searching, and you will need to be able to explain or justify your solutions with the utmost rigour.

-At present, the first year is spent completing the A Level Mathematics course.
-In the second year, all of the areas met on the Mathematics course are developed, alongside introductions to new topics.
+In your second year, all of the areas met on the Mathematics course are developed, alongside introductions to new topics.

 - Complex Numbers